 PPRPOM Scholarship Fund

-This scholarship fund was established in 2019 and the first scholarship awards will be given in May of 2020.
+This scholarship fund was established in 2019 and the first scholarship awards were awarded in May of 2020.
 The actual number of scholarships awarded from year to year will be determined, in part, on the availability of scholarship funds and the discretion of the Scholarship Committee.
 Selection of scholarship recipients will be based on factors deemed relevant by the Scholarship Committee, including but not limited to, academic performance, community/volunteer involvement, grammar and writing skills from the essay, and financial need.
 Applications will be reviewed by the Scholarship Committee whose decision will be final.

 If awarded a scholarship, the recipient must maintain full-time status or 12 credits per semester and maintain a 3.0 GPA or a passing grade in a pass/fail grading system.
 If he/she fails to comply with these requirements, repayment of the scholarship may be required.
 Recipients will be required to submit their semester transcript to PPRPOM within thirty (30) days from the end of the semester.